neokself/askyourstuff/README.md

           aws_access_key_id = "xx"
           aws_secret_access_key = "xx"

-5. Run mainaws.py if you have a llm access via aws bedrock or run mainaz.py if youo ahve llm access via azure cloud or change the llm calls in the main*.py as appropiate
+5. Run 'streamlit run mainaws.py' if you have a llm access via aws bedrock or 'streamlit run mainaz.py' if you have llm access via azure cloud or change the llm calls in the main*.py as appropiate if you'd like to use LLMs running elsewhere

-How to use the application
+How to use this application :
 - upload all the product manual pdfs that you may have accumulated over the years for the different products you may have bought
      - for example, user manual for your car, manual for that newly bought cutting tool
 - Ask a question in the chat window, like